svlentink/dockerfiles/svlentink/firefox-java6/README.md

 Why?
 Because I want to be able to work on a Chromebook.
 Dell iDRAC needs a Java Plugin to access the console of a server.
+(last optimized on 6sep17, to use with the version at the SNE lab)

 ## Run it